About Author Doug Kari

 Doug Kari, True Crime Author

 Lying in a shallow grave to imagine the carnage that occurred there.
 Scouring a remote corner of Death Valley to discover a key clue in a missing person case.
-Walking through squalid encampments in Mexico to interview migrant refugees.
+Venturing into Mexico to bring Hannah Kobayashi, the subject of an international search, back to the United States.

-Doug Kari investigates true-crime stories firsthand and in depth.
+Doug Kari investigates true crime and missing person cases firsthand and in depth.

 The Story Behind The Stories